Tearsheet

 AI Analysis | Feedback

-United Parks & Resorts (symbol: PRKS) operates theme parks, water parks, and entertainment venues.
-As such, the company sells primarily to **individuals** rather than other businesses.
+United Parks & Resorts (symbol: PRKS), operating theme parks and water parks, sells primarily to individual consumers rather than other businesses.
+Its major customer categories include:

 AI Analysis | Feedback